cryptoroule/cryptoroule/README.md

 Our mission: **Make crypto education simple, accessible, and profitable for everyone.**

-Founded by **Hicham AMIMER**, CryptoRoule is designed to empower beginners and intermediate investors through a complete learning and earning ecosystem.
+Founded by **Hicham.A**, CryptoRoule is designed to empower beginners and intermediate investors through a complete learning and earning ecosystem.

 ## 🔑 Our Ecosystem Includes: